Light7734/light/docs/guidelines/development.rst

 Development
 ===================================================================================================
-As a solo-project, I am not only the **developer**, but also the **manager** of this project.
+As a solo-project, I am not only the **developer**, but also the **manager**.
 Therefore there is a need, if this project is to succeed, to have a development plan.

 Such a plan should: